ruiqi-zhong/SemanticScaffold/README.md

 We denote each program/problem as [subid]-[probid]-[workerid].

 ## 2. Code Pieces
-Since translating code pieces is not our focus, we precomputed all the translations and dumped it into ```spoc/pre_trans/``` for ease of reproducibility.
+Since translating code pieces is not the focus of our research, we precomputed all the translated code pieces and dumped them into ```spoc/pre_trans/``` for ease of reproducibility.
 To reproduce the training process, change directory to the  ```src``` folder and run

 ```python3 onmt_dir/prepare_for_onmt.py comments```